haseebc/Threat-Modelling-Methodology/README.md

 Findings during TM sessions may for instance indicate ciphers used are forbidden for what is suppose to be a secure cloud connection, tokens used in a application session are open to abuse or the CI CD pipeline is not hardened (secrets exposed in repositoriesd used for a cloud deployment).
 These findings are assessed in terms of net risk and recommendations for mitigation made.

 ## Methodology<a name="method"></a>
-### Threat Modelling Methodology...The Devil is in the Details
+### Threat Modelling Methodology...The Devil is in the Details  <a name="method"></a>

 The methodology used is known as Abuser Stories in the industry and the literature.

+This methodology used is agnostic of the platform, whether this is cloud based, on prem or SaaS.
+In reality system are often a combination of third party components (SaaS), specific cloud build environment with often connectivity to on premise datacentres.

 Abuser Stories are associated to agile ways of working and are to identify security threats in the system.
 This process of identifying security flaws is done by identifying the ways how the attackers may abuse the system.
 In Agile modelling, threats modelling process is based on five elements identifying threats, understanding threats, categorizing threats, identifying mitigation strategies and testing.

 Abuse cases are designed to launch an attack on the system and identifying the attack paths of the system.
 Depending on the systems being assessed some of the work here can be automated; however, the experience of a seasoned trained threat modeller some is a core requirement.

 There are many variants of threat modelling including full, incremental and semi-automated in cloud CI/CD pipelines.
 Agile teams should perform “mini” threat modelling as part of creating each user story –thinking of abuse or attack scenarios for assets the software may be handling.

+The methodology is time boxed, meaning a specific amount of time (number of days) is allocated to the excercise with some flexibility.
+As mentioned above threat modelling is a collaborative approach whether the threat modelling leader invites technical experts to assist with tearing down the system during white boarding with a heacker mentality.

+### Threat Modelling Checklist<a name="abuser"></a>

 | Step | Details | Justification |
 | :--- | :----------------------------------------------: | :----------------------------------------: |